-- the formation of the new municipality; - to anticipate and reflect change; - to ensure conformity with Provincial Policies and the Huron County Official Plan; - the County Official Plan requires the development of new local plans using communitybased processes; - to address new pressures and issues; and - to build a consensus on the desired future for the Township.
+- the formation of the new municipality; - to anticipate and reflect change; - to ensure conformity with Provincial Policies and the Huron County Official Plan; - the County Official Plan requires the development of new local plans using community-based processes; - to address new pressures and issues; and - to build a consensus on the desired future for the Township.

 This Plan was created in 2003 with extensive public engagement, through Township residents articulating and confirming a vision.
 A total of 334 residents and stakeholders contributed to the creation of the 2003 Official Plan.
 Participants of public workshops and meetings provided the vision, goals and policy directions for the Township.
-In 2011 the Township undertook a review of the Official Plan in order to ensure conformity with the Provincial Policy Statement and Huron County Official Plan and to ensure that the plan remains relevant to changing local conditions.
+In 2011 and 2021, the Township undertook a reviews of the Official Plan in order to ensure conformity with the Provincial Policy Statement and Huron County Official Plan and to ensure that the plan remains relevant to changing local conditions.

-The purpose of this Plan is to identify the resources, capabilities and constraints of the land and the community to enhance the stewardship of the Township's environment.
+The purpose of this Plan is to identify the resources, capabilities and constraints of the land and the community to enhance the stewardship of the Township's environment, and respond to the impacts of a changing climate.
 Any future development in Ashfield-Colborne-Wawanosh will further the vision and goals of this Plan.
 This Plan provides the legislative basis to implement the community's vision and goals.